Here’s How To Get State-Approved Seller/Server Certification In Arkansas

 Fortunately, becoming certified is simple.
 It’s fast, affordable, and can be completed entirely online.
 Best of all, it can give you an edge in Arkansas’s competitive service industry—especially if you’re looking to impress managers or secure long-term employment.

-The Arkansas Alcohol Awareness Training by Certification Experts is a state-approved program recognized by the Arkansas ABC.
+The Arkansas Alcohol Awareness Training by the Certification Experts is a state-approved program recognized by the Arkansas ABC.
 It’s mobile-friendly, takes just a few hours to complete, and covers everything from fake ID detection to handling intoxicated patrons.

 Whether you’re a new bartender, a liquor store clerk, a restaurant server, or a manager training your team—this certification puts you on the path to safe, legal, and confident alcohol service in Arkansas.